v-karunakars/hadoop-migration/installation/java_hadoop_ssh_installation_2.md

-#    Steps for installing Java, Hadoop AND SSH
+#    Steps for installing Java, Hadoop and SSH

 ##	Java Installation